 In the Java sea, the main target species (L. malabaricus and P. multidens) are in such a dire condition that urgent management is necessary.
 The problems are exacerbated further by the fishery being dominated by very small and cheap drop-liners who can remain in business even when the stocks are heavily depleted.

 Our simulations however show the other side of this problem: while drastic actions may be needed these would quickly "pay for themselves" as even small biological improvements would generate increased profits for fishers within a few years.

 The Arafura sea instead is dominated by larger boats but economic incentives push fishers to selectively target the worse off stocks.

 The main tradeoff facing the policy-maker is that effort control can help rebuild some stocks but will also prevent fishers from fully exploiting already healthy species.

 Moreover, successful rebuilding of all species cannot be achieved without targeted spatial measures.

-We have been lucky to present our work to stakeholders and to the Indonesian government as well as local fisheries academics.
+We have had the privilege to present our work to stakeholders and to the Indonesian government as well as local fisheries academics.
 We benefited tremendously from working side by side with YKAN and their great catch-at-length data collection initiative

-This project is part of the Oxford Martin School Programme on Sustainable Oceans, and run in close collaboration with Ocean Conservancy, along with partners in UC Santa Barbara, George Mason University Arizona State University.
+This project is part of the Oxford Martin School Programme on Sustainable Oceans, and run in close collaboration with Ocean Conservancy, along with partners in Arizona State University, UC Santa Barbara, and George Mason University.